 Your support helped deploy our Emergency Health Unit to bring a cholera outbreak under control in Sudan, including vaccinating little ones like 1-year-old Manar.

 - 3,000 children lifted from poverty

 Our Work for Children in Sudan

 Support Save the Children’s mission.
-Donate to help children in Sudan, and around the world, survive and thrive.
+Donate to help children in Sudan and around the world grow up healthy, educated and safe.